starlightprivate/ssh/README.md

 - Go to on *Settings*
 - Go to *Deploy keys*

+# to generate a new ssh key

+- In your terminal, execute:

+    ssh-keygen -t rsa -C "devops@starlightgroup.io"

 # to decrypt

     openssl enc -d -aes-256-ecb \
         -in "${id_rsa}.encrypted" \
         -out "${id_rsa}.decrypted"

 > example